Red-necked Longhorn Beetle

 The red-necked longhorn beetle is native to Asia and is a pest of the Prunus genus.

-Red-necked longhorn beetle is not known to be in the UK but has been accidentally introduced to Germany and Italy.
-A few individuals were found in the UK in 2008, they were found in wooden pallets but were caught before an outbreak could occur.
-The prunus genus contains a lot of fruiting species such as plum, cherry, apricot and peach, meaning this pest is economically important.
+The red-necked longhorn beetle is not known to be in the UK but has been accidentally introduced to Germany and Italy.
+In 2008 a few individuals were found in wooden pallets in the UK but were caught before an outbreak could occur.
+The Prunus genus contains a lot of fruiting species such as plum, cherry, apricot and peach, meaning this pest is not only economically important but is also a threat to our native hedgerows.

 -